Karl Klingler: Early success

-He also succeeded in getting hold of a Stradivarius violin – the "De Barreau" (1714) – which many years before had been owned by Joachim.
-During the years before the war he was receiving glowing reviews from the critics, notably in 1911 for a performance with the Welsh 'cellist Arthur Williams and the Galician pianist Artur Schnabel, in the United States, of Beethoven's Triple Concerto.
+He succeeded in getting hold of a Stradivarius violin – the "De Barrau/Joachim" (1715) – which many years before had been owned by Joachim.
+During the years before the war, he was receiving glowing reviews from the critics, notably in the United States in 1911 for a performance of Beethoven's Triple Concerto with the Welsh cellist Arthur Williams and the Galician pianist Artur Schnabel.

-His career was interrupted by the outbreak, in July 1914, of the First World War: he was called up to fight as a soldier.
+His career was interrupted in July 1914 by the outbreak of the First World War: he was called up to fight as a soldier.
 Towards the end of the war he was able to transfer to musical work in support of the troops.
 He arranged regular musical evenings at his house in the Sophienstraße (today the Bellstraße), with fellow musicians such as Korngold, Wilhelm Kempff and Emil von Reznicek.
 In 1917 he married Margarethe von Gwinner, daughter of the well connected banker-aristocrat Arthur von Gwinner.
-The marriage produced four recorded children, Arthur, Wolfgang, Marianne and Charlotte, born between 1918 and 1926.
+The couple had four children, Arthur, Wolfgang, Marianne and Charlotte, born between 1918 and 1926.